micronDLA/SDK/README.md

 Loading the FPGA and bringing up the HMC will take at max 5 min.
 Loading the FPGA only fails when there are no FPGA cards available.
 If you find issues in loading FPGA check out [Troubleshooting](Troubleshooting.md).
-After the first run, FWDNXT hardware will be loaded in the FPGA card.
+After the first run, Micron DLA hardware will be loaded in the FPGA card.
 The following runs will not need to load the hardware anymore.
-You can run the network on hardware with this command, which will find the FPGA card that was loaded with FWDNXT hardware:
+You can run the network on hardware with this command, which will find the FPGA card that was loaded with Micron DLA hardware:

 `python3 simpledemo.py <onnx file> <picture> -c <categories file.txt>`